-Geena Rocero and Tracey Africa Norman, (pictured above), are the first transgender models to be featured on the cover of Harper’s Bazaar.
+Geena Rocero and Tracey Africa Norman, (pictured below), are the first transgender models to be featured on the cover of Harper’s Bazaar.
 In an effort to celebrate diversity, the models, who have made their mark on the fashion industry and the LGBT movement, join seven other models — Tyra Banks, Soo Joo Park, Hind Sahli, Pyper America, Daisy Clementine Smith, Emanuela DePaula, Cora Emmanuel, and Hannelore Knuts — on special edition covers of the magazine’s most recent India publication.

 According to The Cut, Christopher Scollinger, art director and executive producer for the cover shoot, was inspired to create the project after reading its profile on Norman, who rose to fame in the late 70s and early 80s as the first black, transgender model.
 Rocero, who, among other things, is known for coming out during a Ted Talk in 2014 and being the founder of Gender Proud, an organization with a mission to change the global conversation about transgender individuals.